nearform/the-micro-frontends-workshop/slides.md

 -- `name` is where we define a name to distinguish modules.
 This value will be used by a consumer application when defining remotes inside of it;

--- `filename` can be any value and it will be an entry point for exposed/shared modules. `remoteEntry.js` is most commonly/conventionally used for this purpose;
+-- `filename` can be any value, and it will be an entry point for exposed/shared modules. `remoteEntry.js` is most commonly/conventionally used for this purpose;

--- in `exposes` object we define components for remote consumption.
-Key name should always be in form of `./ComponentName` and the value should be its relative path to Webpack config file.
+-- in the `exposes` object, we define components for remote consumption.
+The key name should always be in form of `./ComponentName` and the value should be its relative path to the Webpack config file.

 </div>